An Incredible Rotorua 3 Day Itinerary

 Whakarewarewa Forest – The Redwoods

-There are plenty of walks to choose from including short walks and long hikes.
+If mountain biking is not your thing, there are plenty of walks to choose from including short walks and long hikes.
 We only did a short walk but still managed to see a lot of the redwoods and enjoy the tranquility of the forest.

 More information and prices can be found on the Treewalk website.

-Skyline Rotorua
+Skyline Rotorua Gondola and Luge Rides

 The gondolas seat 8 people but we had one all to ourselves.
 You will see Lake Rotorua, the city and possibly some geothermal activity.

-You pre-purchase tickets here.
+You can pre-purchase tickets here.

-Stratosfare Restaurant
+Dinner at Stratosfare Restaurant

 Day Two